pjambet/redis-in-ruby/content/post/basic-server.md

 ## Introduction

 The goal of this series of posts is to re-implement a Redis server, "from scratch".
-At the time of this writing Redis supports 9 different [data types](TODO), dozens of commands related to those data types as well as many features in the [Administration](https://redis.io/documentation#administration) category, such Redis Sentinel for High Availability.
+At the time of this writing Redis supports 9 different [data types][redis-data-types], dozens of commands related to those data types as well as many features in the
+[Administration][redis-administration] category, such Redis Sentinel for High Availability.
 I will start with a heavily simplified version of Redis, and slowly add more features, trying to get as close as possible to what Redis supports today.
 I'm choosing Ruby for this language for no other reasons that I like it, and I find it fun to play with.
 Ruby is often